RoadieHQ/marketing-site/content/docs/integrations/home-page-markdown/index.md

 #### Roadie Markdown Card

-Roadie Markdown Card provides possibility to retrieve and display markdown content from sources that you have configured integrations for on your Roadie instance.
+The Roadie Markdown Card provides the possibility to retrieve and display markdown content from sources that you have configured integrations for on your Roadie instance.
 To see available integrations, take a look at the integrations section on the [plugins page](/docs/integrations/).

 Roadie Markdown Card can be enabled on both the Home Page as well as individual entity pages.